aws-samples/aws-analytics-reference-architecture/core/README.md

 ```
 eksAdminRoleArn: <ARN of EKS admin role>
 ```
-To create a notebook data platform supported by EMR Studio, you should use the object instantiated from `DataPlatform` Class and call the method `addNotebookPlatform`, the method expects two arguments:
+The initialization of the construct will create an EKS cluster.

-* `notebookPlatformName` which is the name of the stack in CDK
+To create a notebook data platform supported by EMR Studio, you should use the object instantiated from `DataPlatform` Class and call the method `addNotebookPlatform`, the method expects one arguments:
 * `dataPlatformNotebookProps` which defines the properties of the stack, you can import the `DataPlatformNotebookProp` from the `DataPlatformNotebook` construct to define the properties of the Studio.